nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 ```

-For a well broken in ship with many interactions with different points, this list is huge.
+For a well broken in ship with many interactions with different points, this list is huge, and will blow up your console.

 3)  Examine the %step exercise in the Jael docs: